Creating a breastfeeding station is the perfect way to make sure you have everything you need during each nursing session.

 Wouldn’t it be nice to sit down and have everything you need all in one place?

-This ultimate breastfeeding station guide (with checklist) will help you stay stocked and prepared.
+This ultimate breastfeeding station guide will help you stay stocked and prepared.

 A breastfeeding station is a designated area that has everything you need during a nursing session.